Nation of Debt: NZ's highly leveraged homes

 The Reserve Bank has said any increase is likely to be minimal - a rise of 0.20 to 0.40 percentage points.

-Davidson says any rise will put pressure on those households which are already highly leveraged.
+Davidson says any rise will put pressure on those households that are already highly leveraged.

 While interest rates are low, people should be keeping their repayments the same and paying more off their mortgage, he says.